MARS-Group-HAW/model-mars-laser-tag-game/README.md

 ## Usage

 LaserTag is a [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) application.
-To work with it, open the directory `LaserTagBox/` with [JetBrains Rider](https://www.jetbrains.com/rider/).
+To work with it, open the directory `LaserTagBox/` with a .NET IDE of your choice (e.g., [Visual Studio](https://visualstudio.microsoft.com/), [JetBrains Rider](https://www.jetbrains.com/rider/), or [VS Code](https://code.visualstudio.com/)).

-**Note:** MARS integrates into Rider via a [NuGet](https://www.nuget.org/) package.
-If the MARS dependencies of LaserTag are not resolved properly, use the NuGet package manager in Rider to search for and install the NuGet package `Mars.Life.Simulations`.
+**Note:** The MARS Framework integrates into LaserTag via a [nuget](https://www.nuget.org/) package.
+If the MARS dependencies of LaserTag are not resolved properly, use the nuget package manager of your IDE to search for and install the nuget package `Mars.Life.Simulations`.

 ## Game Setup